... ask the root question!

 Field tip from Tig:

-Use wide straps (not ropes), choose strong horizontal limbs over 8” diameter, and inspect annually.
+Use wide strength-rated straps, choose strong horizontal limbs over 8” diameter, and inspect/adjust swing system annually.

 WHY companion planting with native species?